Hanapina/AnimeIndex/README.md

 3) Soring your text file by either name, season, or year.

 4) Deleting an entry from your text file. **(This has to be matching case by case or an error will pop out, will think of a way to generate a less case sensitive matching later.)**

+5) Finding specific entries or entries starting with certain string pattern or entries by year/season.

-5) Changing the file you are working with.
+6) Changing the file you are working with.

-6) Editing an entry.
+7) Editing an entry.

-7) Exit the program.
+8) Exit the program.

 ## Disclaimer
 You may use this however you want to but it would be great if you could credit me if you decide to fork this and use modify it.